hashicorp/terraform-provider-aws/website/docs/r/db_proxy.html.markdown

 Terraform may report constant differences if you use `vpc_subnet_ids` that correspond to Availability Zones (AZs) that do not support a DB proxy.
 While this typically does not result in an error, AWS only returns `vpc_subnet_ids` for AZs that support DB proxies.
 As a result, Terraform detects a mismatch between your configuration and the actual infrastructure, leading it to report that changes are required.
 Below are some ways to avoid this issue.

 One solution is to exclude AZs that do not support DB proxies by using the [`aws_availability_zones` data source](/docs/providers/aws/d/availability_zones.html).
-The following example demonstrates how to configure this for the `us-east-1` region, excluding the `use1-az3` AZ.
-If the `us-east-1` region has six AZs in total and you want to configure as many subnets as possible, you would exclude one AZ and configure five subnets:
+The example below demonstrates how to configure this for the `us-east-1` region, excluding the `use1-az3` AZ.
+(Keep in mind that AZ names can vary between accounts, while AZ IDs remain consistent.)
+If the `us-east-1` region has six AZs in total and you aim to configure the maximum number of subnets, you would exclude one AZ and configure five subnets:

 ```terraform
 data "aws_availability_zones" "available" {